Flooded bullet trains could cost JR East ¥11.8 billion | The Japan Times

-The book value of Hokuriku Shinkansen bullet trains flooded by Typhoon Hagibis stood at ¥11.8 billion as of the end of September, according to East Japan Railway.
+East Japan Railway says the book value of its Hokuriku Shinkansen bullet trains flooded by Typhoon Hagibis stood at ¥11.8 billion as of the end of September.

 Ten 12-car Hokuriku Shinkansen trains at a JR East-managed switching yard in the city of Nagano were damaged by flooding from the nearby Chikuma River.

-Eight of the 10 trains are owned by JR East, one of the two operators of the high-speed line, and two by West Japan Railway Co., or JR West, the other operator.
+Eight of the 10 trains are owned by JR East, one of the two operators of the high-speed Hokuriku Shinkansen line, and two by West Japan Railway Co., or JR West, the other operator.

 If JR East scraps the eight trains, it would be forced to report a related loss of up to ¥11.8 billion.

-The company expects that Typhoon Hagibis, which hit central and eastern Japan earlier this month, dented its revenue by ¥12 billion in October.
+The company expects that Typhoon Hagibis dented its revenue by ¥12 billion in October.
 JR East, however, has not changed its earnings forecast for the business year to next March as it has yet to assess the full damage from the typhoon.

 JR West plans to report the book value of ¥3 billion for its two flooded Hokuriku Shinkansen trains as an extraordinary loss.